sadeq220/docs/observability/README.md

 - the rise of `platform engineering(query metrics)` as a discipline
 - the widespread adoption of microservices, and the growing reliance on distributed architectures.

-Observability absorbs and extends classic monitoring systems and helps teams identify the root cause of issues.

 Benefits of observability?
 - Improved reliability
 - Efficient troubleshooting